carla-simulator/carla/Docs/python_api.md

 ---

 ## command.ApplyVehicleControl<a name="command.ApplyVehicleControl"></a> <sub><sup>_class_</sup></sub>
+Apply control to the vehicle.

 <h3>Instance Variables</h3>
 - <a name="command.ApplyVehicleControl.actor_id"></a>**<font color="#f8805a">actor_id</font>** (_int_)
+Vehicle actor affected by the command.
 - <a name="command.ApplyVehicleControl.control"></a>**<font color="#f8805a">control</font>** (_[carla.VehicleControl](#carla.VehicleControl)_)
+Vehicle control to be applied.

 <h3>Methods</h3>
 - <a name="command.ApplyVehicleControl.__init__"></a>**<font color="#7fb800">\__init__</font>**(<font color="#00a6ed">**self**</font>, <font color="#00a6ed">**actor**</font>, <font color="#00a6ed">**control**</font>)